-4417 Feminist Literary Theory [WMST 4417] 3 credit hours
+4417 Feminist Literary Theory [WMST 4417]

 This course will engage students in a study of feminist literary theory.
 Some of the most influential theorists in this area will be analyzed as well as the dominant cultural systems to which they have responded.
 Students will not be required to have any prior knowledge of the field.